Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 Map browsing is a button-pressing marathon

-Battery life is around 20 hours, 40 in battery-saver mode, so another great option if heading out on your best mountain biking adventures.
-The 530 also features Garmin's MTB Flow and Grit metrics, perfect for tracking all your MTB stats.
+The 530 comes with Garmin's Flow and Grit metrics.
 Flow uses built-in accelerometers to detect how smoothly you flow through a trail, while Grit gives trails a difficulty score based on the data from the accelerometer, GPS, and elevation data.
 There’s also an Airtime counter and the Edge 530 features ForkSight which automatically swaps to a trail map screen when you stop.

-The Edge 530 also gets access to the excellent Garmin Connect store, meaning you can add apps like Accuweather, Yelp, and Komoot among others, download data fields, and the computer can also talk to the Garmin Varia Radar lights.
+The Edge 530 also gets access to the Garmin Connect store, meaning you can add apps like Accuweather, Yelp, and Komoot among others, download data fields, and the computer can also talk to Garmin’s Varia Radar lights.

 Want more detail?
 Check out our Garmin Edge 530 review.